m1981/mychat/doc_principles_ES2022.md

 1. Type Guards: Runtime checks that narrow types for the TypeScript compiler
 1. Generics: Type-safe containers and functions
 1. Strict Null Checking: Prevent null/undefined errors with `strictNullChecks`
-1. Discriminated Unions: Type-safe handling of different object shapes as
 2. `as const` Assertions: Create deeply readonly objects and literal types